eoghanmckee/hound/README.md

 Easily integrate Hound with your user data for monitoring bad actors on your platform.

 ## How does Hound work?
-Every hour IOCs will be check against datasources for any new activity.
+Intel sources will be checked every hour for any new activity, and every 24 hours for Google CSE.
 If new activity is seen in the past hour, a dedicated Slack channel can be notified with details surrounding the IOC and the activity.
 To use Slack, add your Slack Webhook to `config.json`.
 Don't use Slack?
 No sweat.
 Hound will ingest any new activity it sees and store the details within a given Case.

 <div align="center"><img src="app/static/screenshots/houndoverview.png" width="50%" height="50%" /></div>